hardisj/erinsaudiocorner/content/english/loudspeakers/Mesanovic_CDM65.md

 Measurements are provided in a format in accordance with the Standard Method of Measurement for In-Home Loudspeakers (ANSI/CTA-2034-A R-2020).
 For more information, please see [this](https://shop.cta.tech/products/standard-method-of-measurement-for-in-home-loudspeakers) link.

-The reference plane is at the tweeter axis.
+The reference plane is at the midway point between the tweeter and midwoofer.
 The CDM65 has (2) options for tuning: Standard and Cardioid.
 I tested both configurations but due to similarity between different data sets I may not provide the results of both for a particular test; please see graphic headers for exact test condition.